 for qualified students

-These courses usually follow CHEM 120 (Introduction to General Chemistry), but can be taken after CHEM 142 (General Chemistry) or CHEM 145 (Honors General Chemistry).
-They are a two-quarter survey of organic chemistry including some biochemistry.
+These courses usually follow CHEM 120 (Principles of Chemistry I) but can be taken after CHEM 142 (General Chemistry) or CHEM 145 (Honors General Chemistry).
+They are a two-quarter survey of organic chemistry and biochemistry.
 Both courses include a laboratory.
 This pathway is not intended for most science majors.
 Prerequisites include a 1.7 in either CHEM 120, 142, or 145.
 Offered: CHEM 220 (winter); CHEM 221 (spring).

 The standard two-quarter organic laboratory course sequence.
 CHEM 241 is designed to accompany CHEM 238 and CHEM 242 to accompany CHEM 239.
 However, CHEM 241 can be taken with CHEM 224 or 336.
 The CHEM 241 laboratory course is an introduction to the techniques used in organic laboratories, including distillation, crystallization, extraction, and chromatography.
 In CHEM 242, these techniques are combined with modern spectroscopy and applied to synthesis of unknown identification.
 CHEM 241 and 242 each have a weekly one hour pre-lab lecture and two weekly three hour lab sessions.
-Prerequisites: a 1.7 in CHEM 155 or 162 and completion of or concurrent enrollment in either CHEM 224, 238, or 336 for CHEM 241; a 1.7 in CHEM 224 or in either CHEM 239 or 337 (either one may be taken concurrently), and a 1.7 in 241 or 346 for CHEM 242.
-Offered: CHEM 241 (autumn, winter, spring, summer); CHEM 242 (autumn, spring, summer).
+CHEM 241: Prerequisite: minimum 1.7 grade in CHEM 237; 1.7 grade in either CHEM 224, 238, or 336, any of which may be taken concurrently.
+Offered: AWSpS.
+CHEM 242: Prerequisite; minimum 1.7 in CHEM 224 or in either CHEM 239 or 337, any of which may be taken concurrently), and a 1.7 in 241 or 346.
+Offered: AWSpS.

 The full year, three-quarter honors course sequence with three lecturer courses (CHEM 335, 336, 337) and two laboratory courses (CHEM 346, 347).
 The honors organic sequence is recommended for strong students who want to be further challenged by their chemistry courses.
 Laboratory courses are designed to accompany CHEM 336 and 337.
 Prerequisites for CHEM 335 include a 3.3 average in the regular general chemistry sequence (CHEM 142, 152, 162) or a 3.0 average in the honors general chemistry sequence (CHEM 145, 155, 165).
 The lecture sequence (CHEM 335, 336, 337) must be started in the autumn; the laboratory course sequence (CHEM 346, 347) begins in the winter.
 Please contact the Chemistry Undergraduate Advisors for registration information.